-For elementary, early childhood or special education majors, 15 hours in the specified middle-school level content or a minor in the content area is required.
+There is no additional content required for secondary teachers adding the same content field at the middle level.
+For add-on not within the same content field, 15 hours in the specified middle school level content or a minor in content area is required.